ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    sensible-editor /etc/wordpress/config-localhost.php
    ```
    {: pre}
 3. Copy the following lines to the file substituting *yourPassword* with your MySQL database password and leaving the other values unchanged.
-Save and exit the file using `Ctrl+X`.
+Save and exit the file.
    ```php
    <?php
    define('DB_NAME', 'wordpress');